manics/omero-oauth/README.rst

 License
 -------

-OMERO.signup is released under the AGPL.
+OMERO.oauth is released under the AGPL.

 Copyright
 ---------